-Controller State Description LED RUN (Green) ERR (Red) I/O (Red) BOOTING The controller executes the boot firmware and its own internal OFF OFF ON self-tests.
-It then checks the checksum of the firmware and user applications.
-OFF ON ON асс. срр. салоне.
-OFF ON OFF INVALID_OS There is not a valid firmware file present in the flash memory.
-The controller does not execute the application.
-Refer to the Firmware Upgrade section to restore a correct state.
-OFF Regular flash OFF EMPTY The controller has no application.
+Controller State Description LED RUN (Green) ERR (Red) I/O (Red) EMPTY The controller has no application.
 OFF Single flash OFF EMPTY after a system error detected This state is the same as the normal EMPTY state.
 But the application is present, and is intentionally not loaded.
-A next reboot (power cycle), or a new application download, will restore correct state.
+A next reboot (power cycle), or a new application download, restores correct state.
 OFF Fast flash OFF RUNNING The controller is executing a valid application.
 ON OFF OFF RUNNING with breakpoint This state is same as the RUNNING state with the following exceptions: The task-processing portion of the program does not resume until the breakpoint is cleared.
 The LED indications are different.
 For more information on breakpoint management, refer to EcoStruxure Machine Expert Programming Guide.
 Single flash OFF OFF RUNNING with external error detected Configuration, TM3, SD card, or other I/O error detected.
 When I/O LED is ON, the details about the detected error can be found in PLC_R.i_lwSystemFault_1 and PLC_R.i_lwSystemFault_2.
 Any of the detected error conditions reported by these variables cause the I/O LED to be ON.
 ON OFF ON STOPPED The controller has a valid application that is stopped.
-See details of the STOPPED state (see page 62) for an explanation of the behavior of outputs and field buses in this state.
-Regular flash OFF OFF STOPPED with external error detected Configuration, TM3, SD card, or other I/O error detected.
+See details of the STOPPED state (see page 61) for an explanation of the behavior of outputs and field buses in this state.
+Regular flash OFF OFF

+Controller State Description LED RUN (Green) ERR (Red) I/O (Red) STOPPED with external error detected Configuration, TM3, SD card, or other I/O error detected.
 Regular flash OFF ON HALT The controller stops executing the application because it has detected an application error Regular flash ON - Boot Application not saved The controller has an application in memory that differs from the application in Flash memory.
-At next power cycle, the application will be changed by the one from Flash memory.
+At next power cycle, the application is changed by the one from Flash memory.
 ON or regular flash Single flash OFF